brycejech/baggie/README.md

 # Baggie

 Baggie is a lightweight event emitter and storage mechanism used for building modern event-driven applications.
+Baggie is compatible in both browser and server environments.

 ## Installation